ItzSmudge/ItzSmudge/README.md

 🌱 I’m currently learning web development with Javascript and Python.

-💬 Ask me about operating systems (Except macOS, sorry) and eithcal hacking.
+💬 Ask me about operating systems (Except for macOS, sorry) and eithcal hacking.

 😄 Pronouns: He/Him